p15atha/pibookgr/_quotes/Cook-technology.md

 ---
 title: Cook-technology
-text: 'We're still in the first minutes of the first day of the Internet revolution.'
+text: "We're still in the first minutes of the first day of the Internet revolution."
 person: Scott Cook
 layout: quote
 header: no